equinor/si4ti/doc/theory.rst

 This section is largely based on [Lie2011]_.

-TODO:: emphasise that all these are per-trace equations

 .. latex newcommand works across math blocks, so define some useful,
 .. much-needed macros
 .. math::